supreethr23/dp-300-database-administrator/Instructions/Labs/15-backup-url.md.md

 # Lab15: Backup to URL

-As a DBA for AdventureWorks, you need to back up a database to a URL in Azure and restore it from Azure blob storage after a human error has occurred.
+As a Database Administrator for AdventureWorks, you need to back up a database to a URL in Azure and restore it from Azure blob storage after a human error has occurred.

 ## Task 1 - Restore a database